20 Questions You Should Always Ask Your Doctor

 "It's a chemical reaction…" Madonna may have been singing about love, but her lyric also stands as a warning.
 Don't take chances on your medications having a potentially dangerous interaction with one another.
 Bring your full list of prescription, over-the-counter medications, and supplements and share it with your doc.
 Some medicines do not play well together.

-The Remedy Rx: Avoid drug interactions by speaking candidly with your health care professional.
+The Rx: Avoid drug interactions by speaking candidly with your health care professional.
 He or she may recommend changes or adjust dosages.

 "Can I reduce—or stop taking—my medications?"